hercule115/myMMS/README.md

 2 modes are available:
-- Local/Standalone mode: You run the tool locally from the system it is installed on.
+- Local/Standalone mode: You run the tool locally on the system where the tool is installed.
 If no date is provided on the command line, today's tides are provided.
 - Remote mode: You retrieve the information over the network using the URL: http://server:5002/mymetservicetides/api/v1.0/tides/[mmddyy].
   If the date is not provided, today's date is used.

 ## Examples:

 ### Stand-alone mode

+    python3 myMetServiceTides.py -h       # Get help

+    usage: myMetServiceTides.py [-h] [-s] [-d] [-v] [-f [LOGFILE]] [-C] [-D [DELAY]] [-I]
+                                [DATE]

+    Get tides information from metservice.intnet.mu server

+    positional arguments:
+      DATE                  Tides Date to show (ddmmyy)

+    optional arguments:
+      -h, --help            show this help message and exit -s, --server          run in server mode (as a Web Service) -d, --debug           print debug messages (to stdout) -v, --verbose         provides more information
+      -f [LOGFILE], --file [LOGFILE]
+                            write debug messages to FILE
+      -C, --cache           Use local cache if available (default=False) -D [DELAY], --delay [DELAY]
+                            update interval in seconds (Server mode only) -I, --info            print version and exit

     python3 myMetServiceTides.py          # Get today's tides